nateaveryg/app-fe/README.md

 # app-fe
-Repository for the front end of a test app written using AI assistance
+Repository for the front end of a test app demo